Pre-Workout-Nutrition

 “What should I eat before I train?”

-It depends on what your training goals are, your health status, the time of day you’re training, when you ate last, when you’re eating next, and what you typically eat in a day.
+However, what you eat depends on what your training goals are, your health status, the time of day you’re training, when you ate last, when you’re eating next, and what you typically eat in a day.
 Simple, right?

 So, here's the real answer: Eat what you should throughout your day making simple timing adjustments to accommodate the intensity and demands of your training.